SaschaWillems/VulkanCapsViewer/README.md

 Note: Do not enable both flags simultaneously.

+## Android

+The Android apk needs to be built from Qt Creator and requires Android SDK and Android NDK.
+Note that Qt 5.15.2 will not work with recent NDKs, you must install and select NDK 21.x under Settings -> Devices -> Android.

 # Releases
 Current releases for all platforms will be provided on a regular basis at [vulkan.gpuinfo.org/download.php](https://vulkan.gpuinfo.org/download.php).

 # Dependencies
 - [Vulkan SDK](https://vulkan.lunarg.com/)
-- [Qt 5.15](https://www.qt.io/developers/) - Older versions may not work due to missing functionality
+- [Qt 5.15.2](https://www.qt.io/developers/) - Older versions may not work due to missing functionality